Restoration, Excavation, conservation

-The Underground Texas Grotto has been restoring Texas caves to their natural form and function since the capital was still our tallest building.
-Without the hard work of the UTG, Austin would have a tiny fraction of the caves it does now.
-But the caves we've restored are only a sliver of what's really out there.
-For every cave we know, there maybe ten or twenty more that we don't.
+The Underground Texas Grotto can connect you with cave experts who can evaluate your property for the presence of caves, sinkholes, and filled in karst features.
+UTG cavers have been mapping, exploring, and restoring Texas caves to their natural form and function for more than 70 years.
+Without the hard work of the UTG, Austin would have a tiny fraction of the caves that are currently known to exist.
 We endeavor to continue educating, exploring, and conserving the natural heritage beneath our feet.
-Most of all, we are here to help introduce Central Texans to the wonders hidden under the ground they walk on every day.
-Want to help?
-Join us, tell us about your cave, or donate.
+Most of all, we are here to help introduce all those who are interested with the wonders hidden under the ground that they walk on every day.
+You can learn more about what we do below.